 Sometimes, the difference between an absolute masterpiece of a game and a great game is player choice.
 There are some games that have such intricate morality systems, while others simply put players in very difficult positions and allow them to make the choice they want.
-These games, at times, almost feel like social experiments by the developers, as they provide gamers with choices to be either good or bad.
+These games, at times, almost feel like social experiments by the developers, as they provide gamers with choices to be either good or bad in video games.

 Black & White

 From the mind of Peter Molyneux, the god simulator video game developed by Lionhead Studios and published by Electronic Arts was born.
 When the game was released in 2001, I spent hundreds of hours as in the role of a deity on an island with various human tribes and to this day, I will never forget all the crazy things I could do.

 The moral choices you make affect how the environment and the NPCs react to you, for example, if you were to be a bad god, they would fear you and make offerings so you don’t burn down their towns.
 Alternatively, you could be a giving deity and your subjects would believe in you and praise you.
 However, the game didn’t stop there, as you could also be a bad or “parent” to your avatar.

 You could teach it to be loving and caring, or slap it around when it does something good and basically make it an evil monster for the inhabitants of the island to fear.
 Black & White is, to this day, my personal favourite game where you can be either good or bad.
 If you love strategy/management sims, then I strongly suggest you try it out, even though the game turned 16 years old in 2017.